petiteoffense/Super-Alt-Tab/README.md

 By default, Super Alt Tab is mapped to F19, which is ideal if using a progammable keyboard like the Ergodox.
 However, it should be easily reassignable to CapsLock or any other key if desired.

+Note: This script should be suspended while gaming as you may have problems with the 'i', 'j', 'k', and 'l' keys, and minute latency may be introduced on mouse left click.